Untangling the Galaxy III: Photometric Search for Pre-main Sequence Stars with Deep Learning: Sagitta neural network

-We note that while some data driven approaches (such as, e.g., decision trees) may be reduced to a human-readable set of conditions by which classification takes place, this is not the case with deep learning.
+We note that while some data driven approaches (e.g., decision trees) may be reduced to a human-readable set of conditions by which classification takes place, this is not the case with deep learning.
 As such, while the model can differentiate PMS and non-PMS stars based on their fluxes (most likely noting in some fashion that PMS stars tend to be redder and/or over-luminous than the main sequence stars, but not in the parameter space inhabited by red giants), it is difficult to express precisely how these fluxes are utilized by the model.
 Although beyond the scope of the current study, one could employ model interpretability methods (e.g. \cite{zeiler2014}) in an attempt to gain some insight into model behavior.

 To ensure that no residual biases in distance from massive populations propagate to the model, we examine a synthetically generated sample of stars based on the sample from \citetalias{kounkel2020}, similar to the one described in Section \ref{sec:classsample}.
-All of the synthetic stars have randomly drawn distance and extinction, and include both the stars labeled as PMS as well as those that were more evolved.
+All of the synthetic stars, including both the stars labeled as PMS as well as those that were more evolved, have randomly drawn distances and extinctions.
 There are some difference in the fraction of sources recovered at the distances between 20 to 5000 pc relative to the input sample (e.g., smaller fraction of more distant sources is recovered at the same probability threshold, in part due to a smaller fraction of low mass stars).
 However, in a uniform sample the model does not systematically favor a specific set of distances corresponding to, e.g., the distance of the Orion Complex or Sco Cen OB2, either in a form of better recovery of true positives than for stars at other distances, or in form of contamination from evolved stars (Figure \ref{fig:dist}).

+To further test the reliability of Sagitta's PMS probabilities and assigned ages, we performed a series of checks using empirical catalogs of candidate Upper Sco members \citep{luhman2020}, older (30-300 Myr) open clusters \citep{meingast2020}, and field stars \citep[low membership probability sources in the DaNCE catalog of IC 4665][]{miret-roig2018}.
+Sagitta was used to assign PMS probabilities and ages to the sources in each catalog, both at their true distances, and after artificially adjusting their apparent distances by adjusting their parallaxes and applying appropriate distance moduli to their magnitudes.